kk-engineer/low-level-design/tic_tac_toe/design_tic_tac_toe.md

 ```

 ## Expectations
-* The code should be working and functionally correct
+* The code should be working and functionally correct.
-* Good software design practices should be followed:
+* Good software design practices should be followed, use design patterns, such as builder, strategy, factory etc.
 * Code should be modular, readable, extensible
 * Separation of concern should be addressed
 * Project structured well across multiple files/ packages